alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 #### Publishing and managing flexible pages

 Like other GOV.UK content, flexible pages will need to be drafted, reviewed, previewed and published.
 These mechanisms will need to be included as part of the publishing interface.

+#### Sharing the definition of a flexible section between publishing and frontend

+We will need a way to share the specifics of every flexible section between the applications that need to know about them.
+The current system is to use a JSON schema, which whitehall could request from publishing-api.
+The specifics of this are not required for MVP.

 #### Reusable content